Sven Yida

 Sven Yidah (born 18 December 1998 in Nairobi) is a Kenyan footballer who currently plays for South Africa's Premier Soccer League side Marumo Gallants F.C. and the Kenya national football team as a midfielder.

 Career

-Sven started out at Ligi Ndogo S.C.
+Yidah started out at Ligi Ndogo S.C.
 Academy before making a switch to FC Kariobangi Sharks in January 2016 for an initial four seasons.
 He extended his stay at the club at the end of the 2018 season for another three seasons to the end of the year 2021.